Spam backlinks are like cancer to SEO.

 For the purpose of Spam Score, what you’ll do is open the “Filter” options on the right of the page:

-This will display a drop-down where you can enter a range of Spam Score values to filter out your results.
+This will display a slider bar of Spam Score values to filter out your results.

 For instance, let’s say we only want to see Red-labeled Spam Scores.
-What you’d do is click inside the “Higher than” box and select the number “7:”
+What you’d do is move the slider bar from the left to the number “8:”

 Monitor Backlinks will then automatically generate a new report that shows all of the backlinks with a Red Spam Score (8-17):